“Open the Loop!” for the Powwow Trail

 Outdoor enthusiasts are needed to restore the historic Powwow Trail in the BWCA wilderness.
 The Boundary Waters Advisory Committee (BWAC), an all-volunteer Minnesota nonprofit, provides training, hand tools, a gear list, and experienced crew leaders guide each trip from pre-meeting to return home.

-BWAC volunteers cleared 25 of the 30 mile long Powwow Trail in 2018.
-Help us clear the remaining five miles of jack pines that are blocking the trail and be one of the 100 volunteers who will "Open the Loop!" in 2019.
+BWAC volunteers cleared miles of trail this spring and we are close to our goal of making the entire loop navigable.
+Help us clear the remaining few miles of impassable trail and be one of the volunteers who will "Open the Loop!" in 2019.

 Embrace the Adventure, Expect the Unexpected